burlishridhar/Getting-and-Cleaning-Data-Course-Project/README.md

 STEPS TO RUN THE ANALYSIS
 --------------------------------------------------------------------------------------------------------------------------
+Step 1 - Download the script run_analysis.R

+Step 2 - Place the script in the folder which has the dataset.

-Run the script and then call the function runAnalysis().
+Step 3 - Run the script

+Step 4 - Call the function runAnalysis().

 The function takes only a single arguement which is the name of the folder containing the train and test data sets.
 For example, runAnalysis("UCI HAR Dataset")